tymyrddin/blue/source/docs/soc/siem/incident/weaponise.md

 * [Robtex](https://www.robtex.com/) is a Threat Intel site that provides information about IP addresses, domain names, etc.
 * [ThreatCrowd](https://www.threatcrowd.org/) is a Search Engine for Threats that provides intel based on the IP, domain, email address, etc.
-* [Virustotal](https://www.virustotal.com/) is an OSINT site used to analyze suspicious files, domains, IP, etc.
+* [Virustotal](https://www.virustotal.com/) is an OSINT site used to analyse suspicious files, domains, IP, etc.
 * [Domaintools](https://whois.domaintools.com/) gives whois information on sites.

 ## Questions